-A great user manual educates people about product features, while teaching them how to use these features effectively.
+A great user manual educates people about a product, while also teaching them how to use product features effectively.
 As an author, your ultimate goal is comprehension—you want readers to easily be able to read, reference, and absorb information.

 But how can you make sure readers are soaking everything up?
-During our adventures creating Dozuki’s documentation and instructional software, we’ve come across a few tips and tricks...
+During our adventures creating Dozuki’s standard work instruction software, we’ve come across a few tips and tricks...

 Know your reader—what is their experience level? where are they reading the manual?—and optimize your instructions to match their expertise.
 It can be helpful to create a written profile of your user, especially when you’re part of a team collaborating on documentation.

-Explain the problem your manual aims to solve, present the solution, and then outline the instructions in order to attain the solution.
+Explain the problem you want to solve, present the solution, and then outline the instructions in order to attain the solution.
 It may sound obvious, but these are the three basic building blocks to any good user manual.

 If the problem addressed in the manual is particularly complex, break it down into smaller parts.
 List each section with specific instructions.
 By breaking information down this way, you make the problems more approachable and easy to follow.

-Vague words like "thing," "part," and "stuff" lead to ambiguous repair manuals.
+Vague words like "thing," "part," and "stuff" lead to ambiguous instruction.
 If you don't know what something is called, do your best to identify it by looking online or asking someone.
-Assembly may require several intricate parts—calling a part "this thing" doesn't help anyone!
+Completing a step may require several intricate parts—calling a part "this thing" doesn't help anyone.

-As much as people love anecdotes of your great-grandma putting ice cream in her purse (true story!), there's an appropriate setting for such stories.
-The middle of a user manual is not it.
+As much as people love anecdotes of your great-grandma putting ice cream in her purse, there's an appropriate setting for such stories.
+The middle of an instruction manual is not it.

-Photos are the number one thing that draw people to your repair manual.
+Photos are the number one thing that draw people to your instructions.
 Taking quality photos doesn’t demand expensive equipment—you can use your smartphone or a simple point and shoot camera.
-For easy tips on how to take good instructional photos, check out our free photography workshop.
+For easy tips on better photos, check out our video on how-to take process photos.

-Be direct in your instructions to the user—do not fall into the "It is" trap.
+Be direct in your instructions—do not fall into the "It is" trap.
 Instead, use verbs to convey exactly what you're trying to say.

 There's no "I" in team, and there shouldn't be any in your writing.
-You have a more authoritative tone of voice by not using statements such as "I did this" in your manuals.
+You have a more authoritative tone of voice by not using statements such as "I did this" in your instructions.

-Standardizing your manual helps improve user comprehension and clarity.
+Standardizing instructions helps improve user comprehension and clarity.
 Things like consistent bullet-point styles, image sizes, and text orientation can help make browsing and following along easier for your readers.
-Looking for a program that makes standardizing manuals easy?
+Looking for a program that makes standardizing instructions easy?
 Check out how Dozuki does it.

 People will not use your manual if they cannot understand what you're talking about, it isn’t Shakespeare.